 Because you pushed with flank and shoulder, and butted at all the weak animals with your horns until you scattered them far and wide, I will save my flock, and they shall no longer be ravaged.Reading these verses reminds me of a day several years ago, when our family visited a local petting zoo in Atlanta.

-On Reign of Christ Sunday we praise the way that God has put "all things under his feet."
+God has put "all things under his feet."
 Shouldn't we be worried about such a portrayal of absolute power?

 In my Century lectionary column for this week, I wrote about Zephaniah 1 and 1 Thessalonians 5, with their shared theme of the “day of the Lord.”
 Zephaniah’s account is particularly fearsome, and it serves as important background for the medieval liturgical text “Dies Irae.”
 I chose to focus on these passages because they are hard to hear.
 Initially they seem so alien, and yet on second reflection, their scenes of destruction are so terribly familiar.